 Age Concern City of London (ACCoL) is the new charity for older people in the Square Mile, providing help, support, and new opportunities – for learning, volunteering, socialising, and enhancing health and wellbeing.
 Of the 7600 people living in the Square Mile, 1100 are over 65.
 ACCoL want to work with, not just for, older people, to achieve a vision of a City which is as healthy, happy, inclusive and age friendly as it can be.

 Opening Doors London

-Opening Doors London is a Big Lottery-funded partnership project involving Age UK Camden as lead agency with Age UKs in Hackney, Islington, Kensington & Chelsea and Westminster.
-Opening Doors London aims to specifically meet the needs of older lesbian, gGay, bisexual and transgender (OLGBT) communities and is aimed at men and women who identify as LGBT and are over the age of 50.
+Opening Doors London is a partnership project involving Age UK Camden as lead agency with Age UKs in Hackney, Islington, Kensington & Chelsea and Westminster.
+Opening Doors London aims to specifically meet the needs of older lesbian, gay, bisexual and transgender (LGBT) communities and is aimed at men and women who identify as LGBT and are over the age of 50.

 London Voluntary Service Council (LVSC)

 LVSC represents, champions and enhances London's diverse voluntary and community sector.